sensu/sensu-docs/content/sensu-core/1.7/reference/clients.md

 By default, deregistration events trigger the built-in deregistration extension.
 To enable deregistration events, set the client `deregister` flag to `true`.
 This results in the client being immediately depopulated from the client registry in the event that the sensu-client process is administratively stopped.
 If you require additional logic or actions to be applied when deregistration events are received, specify your custom deregistration event handler using the client [`deregistration` definition scope][48].

-_NOTE: When the client `deregister` flag is set to `true`, the default behavior is for the respective client to be immediately depopulated from the dashboard in the event that the client process stops.
-However, to ensure visibility into stopped clients, we recommend implementing a handler inside the keepalive scope to deregister clients based on a keepalive exceeding a threshold.
-If you require that an external service be notified about client deregistration, we recommend using the Chef, Puppet, or AWS/EC2 plugins for your respective version (Core, Enterprise) of Sensu._
+_NOTE: To ensure visibility into stopped clients, we recommend implementing a handler inside the keepalive scope to deregister clients based on a keepalive exceeding a threshold.
+For the vast majority of Sensu use cases, having clients deregister immediately does not produce the a desired effect._

 #### Proxy clients